 25 Unbelievable Things You Didn’t Know About Language and Linguistics

-25. Contrary to popular belief children are able to learn as many languages as they are consistently exposed to (theoretically all of them).
+25. Children are able to learn as many languages as they are consistently exposed to (theoretically all of them).

-24. This means that the primary constraint for a child concerning the number of languages it can learn isn’t its brain power but rather the amount of exposure it has to any given language.
+24. The primary constraint for a child concerning the number of languages he/she can learn isn't its brain power but rather the amount of exposure it has to any given language.

 23. Since it would be hard to consistently expose a child to multiple native speakers from numerous languages, linguists have determined that learning 4 languages simultaneously is the most realistic maximum.

-22. Once again contrary to popular belief, children are not confused by learning multiple languages.
+22. Children are not confused by learning multiple languages.
 Although they do mix them in the beginning this quickly sorts itself out as time goes by.

 21. Babies are actually capable of discerning every potential sound of every human language.

 20. This "ability", or window of opportunity, quickly fades around 5 years of age and is known as the critical period.

 19. If you learn a language before the critical period expires, that language is actually stored in a different part of your brain than a language you would learn later in life.